 A few days later Nkhabu was admitted to Partners In Health (PIH)-supported Botšabelo Hospital in Maseru, Lesotho—the country’s only hospital for people with MDR-TB.
 About three weeks later, she enrolled in the endTB study.

 The goal of Expanding New Drug Market for Tuberculosis (endTB) is to improve treatment for patients with the deadly disease.
 UNITAID funds the collaborative effort, which is a partnership among PIH, Médecins Sans Frontières (Doctors Without Borders), and Interactive Research and Development.

 Nkhabu is one of 81 patients who enrolled in the endTB study in Lesotho since 2018.
-Hundreds of additional patients are enrolled in eighteen countries, including Kazakhstan and Peru—where PIH works.
+Hundreds of additional patients are enrolled in 17 countries, including Kazakhstan and Peru—where PIH works.

 While on the standard treatment plan, Nkhabu recalls taking 27 pills per day.
 In the endTB trial, she takes fewer pills with less side effects.
 She continued treatment for a year and 10 months.

 Medication wasn’t the only form of support Nkhabu received.

 Providing support beyond medical care is a key component of PIH’s work.
 It’s called “social support” and includes essentials such as food, housing, and transportation.

 Upon being discharged from the hospital, Nkhabu continued with monthly check-ups.
 PIH provided free transportation to and from the hospital because she was too sick to drive herself.
 In between check-ups, nurses regularly visited Nkahbu at her home and provided food to take with her medications.
 Nurses would call her too.

 “When I would receive a call, it gave me hope to continue to push and work together with the hospital staff to get well,” says Nkhabu.
 “They believed that I could recover even when I had no hope.”